 Jimmy Butler didn’t become the most-improved player and an All-Defensive team selection by accident, he put in WORK.
 In his training video you see just a glimpse of that, but remember there is much more to it.

 Steph Curry’s training, as you can imagine, includes plenty of dribbling drills.
 He is after all, a former MVP and plays point guard.

 You’ll even see in the video below how he uses a bungee resistance band while dribbling forward and backward to work on his acceleration, upping the level of difficulty of the drill.

 Off the court, you’ll see Steph working on his upper body strength with a TRX and doing core work on an exercise ball.

 While Steph Curry isn’t the biggest or strongest basketball player in the NBA, by getting stronger in the weight room he’s still able to become more explosive, prevent injuries, and elevate his game.

 2011 1st overall pick Kyrie Irving, one of the best point guards in the NBA, talks at length about the importance of being in great shape to be an elite basketball player.
-He even mentions how he would play basketball 4p.m. - 10p.m. nearly every day after school while he was in high school.
+He even mentions how he would play basketball for six hours every day after school when he was growing up.